-The Val di Cornia is a large area of the province of Livorno which includes a long stretch of coast and inland zones.
+The Val di Cornia, in Tuscany, begins with the Etruscan bearing witness to centuries history.
+A story told within the two archaeological parks, natural parks, three museums, and several lovely beaches in the areas south of the province of Livorno, opposite the Island of Elba.
 The area extends from the town of San Vincenzo to Piombino, reaching the border with Follonica and thus includes several kilometers of coastline, as well as many beautiful villages in the hinterland.

 One of the things I love most in the Val di Cornia is the fact that it offers the possibility to combine into a single holiday moments spent on the beach under the sun with short day excursions into the small villages of the area, which, especially in summer, offer different opportunities such as fun summer fairs, festivals and events for everyone.

 The beaches of Val di Cornia are mainly sandy and, in contrast, with several other coastal areas in Tuscany (I'm thinking of the Versilia), the Val di Cornia actually offers a lot of "free" beaches.
 Unless you cannot give up the undeniable comforts offered by the establishments along the beach, free access to the beaches is a great advantage, especially for those who like to try different beaches or maybe just spend a handful of hours on the beach each day.

 Below I've created an overview of some of what I consider to be the best beaches in the Val di Cornia, starting right from San Vincenzo and heading south, indicating who is sure to like one over another.